Railway & boat trips

 A success story spanning more than 100 years

-When two years later the cog railway from Jenbach to Achensee was opened, the need arose to put a second steam ship, the “St. Benedikt” into operation.
-With the “Stella Maris”, purchased in 1911, which was later renamed “Stadt Innsbruck”, a diesel-powered vessel sailed on European inland waters for the first time.
+When two years later the steam cog railway from Jenbach to Achensee opened, a second steam ship, the “”St. Benedikt”, was launched.
+The “Stella Maris”, purchased in 1911 and later renamed to “Stadt Innsbruck”, was the first diesel-powered vessel to sail on European inland waters.

-Centuries ago the easy accessibility and the mesmerizing beauty of Achensee, whose banks are bordered by the Karwendel and Rofan mountain ranges, attracted sovereign rulers from Tyrol and their many court members.
+Centuries ago the easy accessibility and the outstanding beauty of Lake Achensee, whose shores are bordered by the Karwendel and Rofan mountain ranges, attracted sovereign rulers from Tirol and their many court members.
 Later, famous scholars and artists chose the area time and again for their summer holidays.